ACT. MAKE. MOVE. COLLABORATE.

 How to Apply

-Every person who completes and submits an application will be invited to audition with Fourth Monkey and begin their journey towards becoming an actor and theatre maker.
+Everyone who submits an application will be invited to a free in-house, virtual or regional audition with Fourth Monkey (as per the selection made on their application form) to begin their journey towards becoming an actor and theatre maker.

-Completing our quick and easy online application form should take no longer than a few minutes, we will simply need you to provide the following information:
+Completing our quick and easy online application form should take no longer than a few minutes, and we simply need you to provide the following information as part of this:

 - Personal Information incl.
 Photo